 The Australian Guide to Legal Citation refers to the Macquarie Dictionary as its official dictionary.

-The University of Queensland has developed an EndNote Output style for the Australian Guide to Legal Citation.
+The librarians at University of Technology Sydney have developed an EndNote Output style for the Australian Guide to Legal Citation.

 Many courts have introduced medium neutral citations.
 This is so that unreported judgments made available online can be cited in the same way as paper copies.
 This avoids confusion if page numbering differs over publication formats.
 The components of a medium neutral citation are :